BoskoD/DesignPatterns/README.md

 ##### - Observer is a behavioral design pattern that lets you define a subscription mechanism to notify multiple objects about any events that happen to the object they’re observing. https://refactoring.guru/design-patterns/observer

+#### - Factory Method is a creational design pattern that provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created. https://refactoring.guru/design-patterns/factory-method

+#### - Abstract Factory is a creational design pattern that lets you produce families of related objects without specifying their concrete classes. https://refactoring.guru/design-patterns/abstract-factory